 This influx caused serious problems in the local host community at Cox’s Bazaar like, significant price hike of fundamentals, scarcity of transports, traffic congestion, degradation of environment, deforestation, destructions of hillocks, manifold increase in house rent, hijacking, robbery, trafficking of illegal drugs, and others heinous activities.
 We earnestly request to donate to assist these refugees to survive till they will be taken back by Myanmar government.

 Education is crucial for everyone, let alone the Rohingya children.
 The majority of Rohingya children did not have regular access to education.
 Thus, they are in need of elementary or basic level education.
-Many children have suffered trauma injuries from gunshot wounds and extreme violence, restricting their mobility and access to services.
-Each of these children has a right to education.

 Education means a hope for the future.
 In this context, SAWAB operates non-formal education schools for educating the underprivileged Rohingya children to raise literacy and awareness rate among the Rohingya Refugee children in Cox’s Bazaar.
 Such schools are functioning, with a view to implementing need-based, income-generating and hands-on non-formal education for them.